Preface

 -

 Security.
-Given the systemic importance of the Uniswap protocol to decentralized finance and the large size of the DAO treasury, delegates must carefully consider security when making decisions.
-They should vote against proposals that could expose the protocol or the treasury to risks.
-In ambiguous cases, the burden of proof lies with the proposer to demonstrate that the proposal is safe.
+Given the systemic importance of the Uniswap protocol to DeFi and the size of the DAO treasury, delegates must carefully consider security when making decisions.
+They should follow established processes to securely and effectively deliver products to the ecosystem, and vote against proposals that expose the protocol or treasury to risks.
+In ambiguous cases, the proposer must demonstrate the proposal is safe.
+However, delegates are not accountable for failing to anticipate all indirect consequences of a proposal.

 -